antnkarp/file-indexer/README.md

 # file-indexer
 This is a simple application that traverses directories and shows details on certain files.
+It is designed for Linux operating systems.
-This procedure is referred to as indexing.
+This procedure of gathering information is referred to as indexing.

 The program stores information about:
 * directories